 "Courage," said Lox; "this is nothing.
-The Gull had it twice as
+The Gull had it twice as hot."

 "Can't stand it any more, doctor.
 O-o-o-oh!"

 Doctor Lox threw in more hot stones and poured more water on them.
+The Bear yelled.

 "Let me out!
 O-o-h! let me out!
 O-o-o-oh!"

 So he came bursting through the door.
 The doctor examined him critically.

 Now there is on an old bear a small white or light spot on his upper breast, which he cannot see.
 And Doctor Lox, looking at this, said,"What a pity!
 You came out just as you were beginning to turn white.
 Here is the first spot.
 Five minutes more and you'd have been a white bear.
 Ah, you have n't the pluck of a gull; that I can see."

 Now the Bear was mortified and disappointed.
 He had not seen the spot, so he asked Lox if it was really there.

 "Wait a minute," said the doctor.
 He led the Bear to a pool and made him look in.
 Sure enough, the spot was there.
 Then he asked if they could not begin again.